More about: 24 Best Things To Do in Rome

 While they were once a meeting place for artists, they are now a meeting place for tourists who visit Rome and stop to take in the beauty of this location.
 It takes its name from the seat of the Spanish embassy and is one of the liveliest places you will see walking around the centre of Rome.

-My personal advice is not to see the square only from the bottom.
-Go up the steps (for some time now, groups have not been allowed to sit on the steps, as the crowds of tourists have been blocking the way for pedestrians) and take in the views of Rome from the top.
-And if you're thinking of exploring the city in depth and getting to know all its magical squares, take note in this article on Top 10 squares in Rome.
+My personal advice is to book a tour of Rome's fountains and squares to get all the details.
+And if you visit on your own, don't just see the square from the bottom.
+Climb the steps and take in the views of Rome from above.
+And if you're thinking of exploring the city in depth and getting to know all its magical squares, take a look at this article on Top 10 squares in Rome.

-This peculiar oval-shaped square is a favourite of many Romans and tourists alike.
-The four fountains you can see in the baroque Piazza Navona represent the main rivers of Rome.
+This peculiar oval-shaped square is undoubtedly the favourite of many Romans and tourists.
+If you want to see it in detail, you can book a tour of Rome's fountains and squares.
+The four fountains that you can see in the baroque Piazza Navona represent the main rivers of Rome.
 At the centre of them all is the gigantic Fountain of the Four Rivers designed by Bernini, a true marvel of architecture.

 Don't miss the details of each of its fountains and sculptures, as well as the imposing façade of the church in the square.
 Personally, I am a lover of each and every fountain in Rome: in every square, alley or corner there is a work of art in the form of a fountain.
-That's why I recommend you read this article on the best fountains in Rome, where you'll find out which are the most beautiful and where they are located.
+That's why I recommend you to read this article about the best fountains in Rome, where you'll find the most beautiful ones and where they are.
+Once you've seen all the details, you can book tickets for the Piazza Navona underground

 9. Discover the Capitoline Museums

-Rome's art doesn't end at the Vatican; the Capitoline Museums located in the Campidoglio are another must-see for must-see and mythical works of art such as the Capitoline She-wolf, the equestrian statue of Marcus Aurelius, Bernini's Medusa, the Colossus of Constantine or the Wounded Galata.
+Rome's art doesn't end at the Vatican.
+I recommend you to book tickets for the Capitoline Museums which, located in the Capitoline Hill, are another must-see to see mythical works of art such as the Capitoline She-wolf, the equestrian statue of Marcus Aurelius, Bernini's Medusa, the Colossus of Constantine or the Wounded Galata.
+Here is a post for you to know the essentials of the Capitoline Museums.

 10. Enter the Pantheon to admire its dome